ni/nimi-python/docs/nidcpower/attributes.rst

     Specifies the auto-zero method to use on the device.
     Refer to the NI PXI-4132 Measurement Configuration and Timing and Auto Zero topics for more information  about how to configure your measurements.
-    Default Value: The default value for the NI PXI-4132 is NIDCPOWER_VAL_ON.
-The default value for  all other devices is NIDCPOWER_VAL_OFF, which is the only supported value for these devices.
+    Default Value: The default value for the NI PXI-4132 is :py:data:`~nidcpower.AutoZero.ON`.
+The default value for  all other devices is :py:data:`~nidcpower.AutoZero.OFF`, which is the only supported value for these devices.